surgery-mumc/l3bodycomp-term/readme.txt

     export OUTPUT_DIR=<path to (non-existing) output directory where results are stored>

 WARNING: do not use spaces in directory paths!!
+WARNING: the OUTPUT_DIR cannot exist!
+If you rerun the tool, delete it first

 Then run the tool (with virtual environment activated):